- Download our Moving to Austria Guide (PDF)

-Getting around in Austria is easy due to the country’s small geographic size, efficient rail network and well-maintained road infrastructure.
-For most expats, travelling by train is the easiest way to travel.
+Getting around in Austria is easy thanks to the country’s small geographic size, efficient rail network and well-maintained road infrastructure.
+For most expats, travelling by train is the easiest way to get around.

 While domestic flights between Austrian cities are readily available, they are relatively expensive and only save travellers a small amount of time.
 Driving in Austria is a pleasure and while owning a car is not a necessity for those living in a big city, it’s a great way to explore the country.

 Public transport in Austria